okx/KIPs/docs/draft/OIP-22.md

 **Math Wallet** is a multi-platform (mobile/desktop/hardware) universal crypto wallet.

-Math Wallet enables storage of all ETH, ETC, EOS, TRON, BinanceChain, Cosmos, IRISnet, OKChain, ChainX, Polkadot tokens.
+Math Wallet enables storage of all ETH, ETC, EOS, TRON, BinanceChain, Cosmos, IRISnet, OKExChain, ChainX, Polkadot tokens.

 Math Wallet is the ONLY extension wallet that support multi-chain dApps.